studentkittens/lncs-pandoc/paper.md

 To implement above backup strategy usually different tools are needed.
 Another concept that also intends to deal with the issues above is `git--annex`.
 It is a tool for file synchronisation and archival purposes.
-This paper aims to give a introduction to the `git--annex` basics and its features.
+This paper aims to give a introduction to the `git--annex` basics and its core features.

+# git--annex

-## Git--annex overview
+## Overview

 The tool named `git--annex` is a tool that aims to synchronize one's data while addressing all the issues that automatically come with cloud storage services